Last Updated on May 29, 2021 by Nancie

 Birds Choice upside-down suet feeders help keep starlings and grackles from eating all your suet.
 They won’t prevent every annoying bird, but they do reduce their numbers and usually keep them from completely dominating the suet, giving other birds a chance.
 I’ve been using Birds Choice Upside-Down Suet Feeders for years and like them very much.
 But there is a trick to helping birds find suet in upside-down feeders!

 For years I offered suet to birds in the inexpensive metal suet cage feeders you find everywhere.
-But then one day the local bird store was having a sale on bird feeders.
-So I decided to try a different type of suet feeder, a Birds Choice Upside Down Suet Feeder.
+But then one day the local bird store had a bird feeder sale and so I decided to try a different type of suet feeder, a Birds Choice Upside-Down Suet Feeder.
 Note: There is also a larger version that fits two suet cakes.

-This one looks like a little house but with a gridded bottom surface, like cage feeders have, that allows access to the suet only from the bottom.
+The upside-down suet feeders looks like a little house but with a wire grid like cage feeders have underneath.
+This allows access to the suet only from the bottom.
 To put a regular commercial block of suet in this feeder, lift up the entire roof, sliding it along the hanger cables.
-Put the suet in and then replace the roof by sliding it back down.
+Lay the suet inside and then replace the roof by sliding it back down.
 It’s very easy.
-Made of recycled materials, it is sturdy and should last quite a long time.
+Made of recycled materials, this suet feeder is sturdy and should last quite a long time.